Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Declarations and disclosures made as part of the BABCP application process and will be considered on a case-by-case basis.
 BABCP has the discretion to reject a membership application on the basis of the impact on its reputation as a charity and safeguarding obligations.
 BABCP is bound by the Equality Act 2010 and the Rehabilitation of Offenders Act 1974.

-It may be necessary to refer an application to other areas of the organisation, including but not limited to the BABCP Standards and Ethics Committee.
+It may be necessary to refer an application to other areas of the organisation, including but not limited to the BABCP Standards Committee.

 Refusal of Member